UBC-Victorious-410/project/README.md

 Project for CS410.

 ### Running Web Server:
-To run web server, navigate to web directory and run `python main.py`.
+To run web server, navigate to project directory and run `python main.py`.
 Ensure that you have flask installed.